apache/hudi/rfc/rfc-45/rfc-45.md

 the updates into another base file.

 Or, we can introduce a lock for adding events to the metadata timeline.

+c) Inflight writer about to commit but index is still being scheduled

+Consider the following scenario:

+1. Writer is in inflight mode.
+2. Indexer is starting and creating the file-groups.
+Suppose there are 100 file-groups to be created.
+3. Writer just finished and tries to write log blocks - it only sees a subset of file-groups created yet (as the above step 2 above has not completed yet).
+   This will cause writer to incorrectly write updated to lesser number of shards.

+In this case, we ensure that scheduling for metadata index always happens within a lock.
+Since the initialization of filegroups happen at the time of scheduling, indexer will hold the lock until all the filegroups are created.

 **Case 4: Async table services**